 The biggest and most important festival of the Hindu community in north India, Diwali or Deepawali, gets its name from the rows(‘avali’) of clay lamps(‘deep’) that are lit outside homes on this day.
 Also called ‘The Festival Of Lights’, the lamps symbolize the inner light that protects us from spiritual darkness.
 This festival is celebrated to honour Lord Rama, the seventh incarnation of Lord Vishnu and Laxmi, the Goddess of wealth and prosperity.

 The festival falls on the fifteenth day in the Hindu month of ‘Kartik’, which corresponds to the month of either October or November, in the Gregorian Calendar.
-This year 2017, Diwali falls on Thursday, 19 October and according to the ‘panchang', the auspicious time for the Laxmi puja is 19.11 to 20.16.
+This year 2018, Diwali falls on Wednessday, 7th November and according to the ‘panchang', the auspicious time for the

 The day is celebrated as an official holiday in India, Nepal, Sri Lanka, Singapore, and Malaysia.
 Indians, all over the world, celebrate it with joy.